 On Mount Zion which holds a great importance to all Abrahamic religions, we’ll visit the King David’s Tomb in the same building as the Room of the Last Supper, before we’ll head to our last stop here, the Church of Dormition, where according to Catholic tradition, Mary fell into an eternal sleep.

 Indeed, Jerusalem offers innumerable Christian holy sites around the Old City.
 As we’ll walk through Saint Stephen’s Gate, also known as the Lions’ Gate, we’ll be able to visit the Pool of Bethesda, the site of the miraculous healing of a paralyzed man by Jesus, as well as the Church of Saint Anne, where Christian groups love to sing hymns during their visit.

-We’ll then retrace the very steps that Jesus himself took along the streets of Jerusalem.
+We’ll then retrace the very steps that Jesus himself took along the streets of Jerusalem during this 7 days itinerary trip.
 Passing the Stations of the Cross on our way to the Church of the Holy Sepulchre.
 Arguably the most important site in the entirety of Christendom, where Jesus was crucified and buried.